Forspoken parkour abilities & how to use them

 The Flow ability is the base of your parkour and will be the first one you get your hands on.
 You won't be able to use any of the other skills without first going through Flow, but that of course makes it the most 'general' of them all.

-All you need to do to use the ability is hold Circle and move the left analogue stick in any direction and the magic-infused running will commence.
+All you need to do to use the ability is hold Circle and move the left analog stick in any direction and the magic-infused running will commence.
 You will be able to move much faster than traditional running and scale smaller buildings, but your toolset is fairly limited from that point onwards.

 Rush